galaxyproject/training-material/topics/proteomics/tutorials/ml-modeling-of-anti-cancer-peptides/tutorial.md

 ## Introduction
 {:.no_toc}

 Several computational methods have been proven very useful in the initial screening and prediction of peptides for various biological properties.
 These methods have emerged as effective alternatives to the lengthy and expensive traditional experimental approaches.
 In this tutorial, we will be discussing how peptide-based properties like charge, hydrophobicity, the composition of amino acids, etc. can be utilized to predict the biological properties of peptides.
-In this tutorial, we will learn how to use different utilities of PDAUG to calculate various peptide-based descriptors and use these descriptors for machine learning modeling of peptides with known anti-cancer properties.
-We will use CTD (composition, transition, and distribution ) descriptor to define peptide sequences in the training set and will test 6 different machine learning algorithms.
+In this tutorial, we will learn how to use different utilities of Peptide Design and Analysis Under Galaxy (PDAUG) package to calculate various peptide-based descriptors and use these descriptors for machine learning (ML) modeling of peptides with known anti-cancer properties.
+We will use CTD (composition, transition, and distribution) descriptor to define peptide sequences in the training set and will test 6 different machine learning algorithms.
 We will also assess the effect of normalization on the accuracy of ML models.

 > ### Agenda
 >